Bricklayer

 Alternative titles for this job include Mason, brickie

 Bricklayers build houses, repair walls and chimneys and refurbish decorative stonework.
-They also work on restoration projects.
+They also work on heritage and restoration projects.

 Average salary (a year)